creecros/MetaMagik/README.md

 5. Exporting tasks to CSV will include custom fields.

-6. Metadata Sidebars for tasks, projects, and users to add remove metadata.
+6. Metadata Sidebars for tasks, projects, and users to add remove metadata. (from original fork, slight UI improvements involving tasks)

 7. Filters for searching metadata.